Differentiating Warm Dark Matter Models through 21cm Line Intensity Mapping: A Convolutional Neural Network Approach: Data

 \subsection{Noise budget}

-In this section, we add the system noise assuming SKA-Low to the images generated in Section~\ref{ssec:images} to test the effect of the noise on the CNN classification between the CDM and FD model.
+In this section, we add the system noise assuming SKA-Low to the images generated in Sec.~\ref{ssec:images} to test the effect of the noise on the CNN classification between the CDM and FD model.